blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/pluginreleasenotes.md

 ## **Version 9.0.0**
 **New features**

-* Updated to be compatible with [solution_name] 9.x.x.
+* This release is compatible with [solution_name] 9.x.x.
 (Downloading and using detect9.(sh/ps1)).

 **Changed features**

-* The Jenkins plugin has been upgraded to use [solution_name] 9.x.x for execution.
+* Updated to use [solution_name] 9.x.x for execution.
 * The plugin has been built against upgraded Jenkins/Jenkins plugin versions in order to mitigate known security risks.
-* The minimal Jenkins version required is 2.401.3.
+* Jenkins version 2.401.3 or later is required.
-* Configuration and usage of the plugin is unchanged.
+<note type="note">Configuration and usage of the plugin is unchanged.</note>

 **Resolved issues**

-* (IDTCTJNKNS-263) Updated [solution_name] Jenkins Plugin to have consistent behavior across Windows, Linux and Mac Agent when project names have leading or trailing spaces.
+* (IDTCTJNKNS-263) Updated [solution_name] Jenkins Plugin to provide consistent behavior across Windows, Linux, and Mac Agent when project names have leading or trailing spaces.
-* (IDTCTJNKNS-272) Updated [solution_name] Jenkins Plugin to be able to pass '&' in the DETECT_SOURCE_PATH property.
+* (IDTCTJNKNS-272) Updated [solution_name] Jenkins Plugin to support passing '&' in the DETECT_SOURCE_PATH property.

 ## **Version 8.0.1**
 **Resolved issues**